Discover the 5 Enchanting Hawaiian Islands to Explore

 Maui

 With around 2.4 million visitors a year, Maui is the second most visited island.
-Tourism has a huge impact on the nature of Maui and has a very large selection of resorts, hotels, condos and private rental apartments all over the island.
-Often called the playground of the rich, Maui definitely for those looking for more expensive accommodations, sans the crowds of Oahu.
+Tourism significantly impacts Maui’s nature, with many resorts, hotels, condos, and private rental apartments all over the island.
+I have often called it the playground of the rich; Maui is definitely for those looking for more expensive accommodations sans the crowds of Oahu.

-The island of Maui has an abundance of beaches, especially along the west coast.
-Here too, the sun is abundant because the volcanoes in the center of the island block most of the rainfall to ever reach the Leeward side of the island.
+The island of Maui has abundant beaches, especially along the west coast.
+Here, too, the sun is plentiful because the volcanoes in the center of the island block most of the rainfall to reach the island’s Leeward side.
 While parts of the west coast of Maui are often dry and barren, the eastern parts of the island are a lush green paradise with waterfalls in numerous valleys.

 Kauai